 - wearing bed socks and thermal underwear at night.

-Eat Well – Food is a source of energy which helps to keep your body warm.
-Try and make sure you have hot meals and drinks regularly throughout the day.
+- eat warm food and take warm drinks regularly.
+Food is a source of energy which helps to keep your body warm.

 - keep active.
 When you’re indoors, try not to sit still for more than an hour or so.
 If you find it difficult to move about, stretching your arms and legs can also help keep you warm.

 During very cold spells particularly where there is risk of snow and ice:

 - Make regular contact with vulnerable people and neighbours you know to be at risk in